rnburn/varnish-opentracing/doc/Proposal.md

 sub vcl_recv {
   # `opentracing_trace_request` is a function exposed by the Varnish C++ module.
   # It enables tracing for the given request.
-In the C++ code, this will allocate
+In the C++ code, this would
-  # memory to keep track of the request's span and inject it's context into the
+  # allocate memory to keep track of the request's span and inject it's context
-  # request headers.
+  # into the request headers.
   opentracing_trace_request(req);

   # Additionally, the module would also expose commands to manipulate span tags